Rose Leiman Goldemberg: Career

 Goldemberg's Gandhiji was chosen for the O'Neill Conference in 1970.
-At the time she was a mother and a full-time teacher, along with being a playwright.
+At the time, she was a mother and a full-time teacher, along with being a playwright.
 Gandhiji premiered in 1977 at Back Alley's downtown studio, 617 F St. NW, Washington D.C.
 It garnered a Robby Award, and helped to establish Goldemberg as a dramatist.
 Gandhiji was also honored in Burns Mantle's "Best Plays of 1982-1983."

 Land of Hope was a pilot for a television series written by Goldemberg, which aired on the CBS network in 1976.
 It was about the immigrant experience in the United States.
 Land of Hope was Goldemberg's break into the television industry.
-Goldemberg's play Letters Home premiered as part of The Women's Project at The American Place Theatre in New York City in 1979.
+Goldemberg's play Letters Home premiered as part of the Women's Project at the American Place Theatre in New York City in 1979.
 It dramatizes the correspondence between author Sylvia Plath and her mother.
 It was later staged at the Theatre at New End in London; Playbox Theatre in Melbourne; and in Paris; Copenhagen; Montreal; Tel Aviv; Los Angeles; and other cities.
 In 1986, French feminist film director Chantal Akerman directed it for film.

-Goldemberg's Mother and Daughter: The Loving War was a TV movie first broadcast on the CBS network in 1980, which was nominated for a Writers Guild of America Best Drama Award.
+Goldemberg's Mother and Daughter: The Loving War is a TV movie first broadcast on the CBS network in 1980, which was nominated for a Writers Guild of America Best Drama Award.
 Goldemberg's television movie Born Beautiful was broadcast on the NBC network in 1982.
 The work took a critical view of the modeling industry.

 Goldemberg wrote the screenplay and co-produced the television film The Burning Bed, which was originally broadcast by the NBC network in 1984.
 It was based on the true story of Francine Hughes, played by Farrah Fawcett, a victim of domestic violence who killed her abuser by setting their bed on fire.
 The movie earned very high ratings, was rebroadcast many times, and sparked public discourse about domestic violence.
 The screenplay won the Writers Guild of America Award for Best Dramatic Adaptation and was nominated for Emmy and Humanitas Awards.